SRCH2/srch2-ngn/documentation/docs/tutorial.md

 ###Quick Start

 1. Clone the tutorial application project from our [`hello-srch2-android-sdk` Github repository](https://github.com/SRCH2/hello-srch2-android-sdk).
 To do this from the command line you can enter the following git command: `clone githubrepo` (**SUBSTITE WITH REAL LINK: for now navigate to *master->srch2-android-sdk>source>Hello-SRCH2-Android-SDK and use this directory for step two**)
-2. Open Android Studio and from the File menu option (or the Quick Start menu) select 'Open Project' choosing the root folder of the cloned project: ![Opening the cloned Hello SRCH2 Android SDK application project][tutorial-010]
+2. Open Android Studio and from the File menu option (or the Quick Start menu) select 'Import Project' choosing the root folder of the cloned project: ![Opening the cloned Hello SRCH2 Android SDK application project][tutorial-010]
 3. With a device connected (currently hardware emulation does not support the SRCH2 Android SDK), from the Run menu option select 'Run app'.
 4. Once the app has launched, enter some characters in the text input field at the top of the screen and you should instantly see search results: <br>
 <center>![The SRCH2 Android SDK in action!][tutorial-011]</center>
 5. That's it!
 You're now using the SRCH2 Android SDK to power searches in an Android project with the SRCH2 search engine.

-You can read on for an explanation of the source code and how to incorporate the SRCH2 Android SDK in your own projects.
+The rest of this tutorial is an explanation of this source code and how to install the SRCH2 Android SDK in your own projects...

 ###Installing the SDK